 This Vegan Pear & Persimmon crisp not only features two of the best fruits of Fall, but also happens to be gluten-free, refined sugar-free, and nut-free too.
 Basically the perfect dessert to satisfy everyone’s dietary needs around the table this Holiday season!

-Key Ingredients For a Good Crisp
+Key Ingredients For Great Vegan Pear Persimmon Crisp

 - Freshly squeezed lemon juice.
 Lemon juice adds the perfect amount of tartness to the sweeter fruit and crisp topping.
 Also, it provides the pectin needed to break down the fruit and make it nice and jammy.
 Lemon juice tastes best, but actually any fresh citrus juice has the same effect.

 - Arrowroot powder (or other starch to use as a thickening agent) for thickening!
 It serves as a binding agent, thickening the fruit juice so you don’t have a runny crisp.
 Other options include tapioca powder or cornstarch, but the ratio is NOT a 1:1 substitution so make sure to look that up ahead of time if you are using a different thickening agent.

 - Whole Oats!
 I love using Bob’s Red Mill GF Oats and use them in all my crisp recipes.
 Fun fact, but after researching, whole oats are actually the ingredient that distinguishes a crisp from a crumble.

 - A solid fat to cut into the crisp topping.
 This helps creates large chunks of the oat mixture that you can drop onto the fruit mixture.
 My oil of choice is always coconut oil and I even prefer it a little refrigerated before using, however cold butter/ vegan butter also does the trick.